WELCOME TO THE LOCAL HISTORY GROUP

 Enquiries should be directed to-

 The group leader Maurice Taylor (01765 604 778)

 or Marylyn Rafferty (01765 600 114)

-NB DUE TO THE CORONAVIRUS OUTBREAK, THE MEETINGS FOR MARCH & APRIL HAVE BEEN POSTPONED
+NB DUE TO THE CORONAVIRUS OUTBREAK, MEETINGS IN

 For further information Email Maurice Taylor at firstname.lastname@example.org

 When Covid restrictions are completely lifted, we will return to our previous format - meet monthly, usually the morning of the Fourth Thursday in the month, 10am to 12 noon, but please check dates as other factors such as visits may affect the pattern.